Testing & Diagnosis

 The Fabry Australia website is a good place to start reading, exploring and receiving answers to some of your questions.
 You can also write down your questions and phone Fabry Australia or take them to your next Fabry clinic appointment.
 The Fabry clinicians and staff are only too happy to help and answer any questions you may have.

-A diagnosis is very useful for Doctors in starting symptom management, reducing the risk of further problems happening as well as early identification of other family members who may be affected.
+Having a diagnosis is very useful for Doctors in start symptom management, reducing the risk of further problems happening as well as early identification of other family members who may be affected.
 Initially, a combination of the signs and symptoms may lead your doctor to think you may have Fabry disease.

 Anyone who is thought to have Fabry disease can have the diagnosis confirmed through laboratory testing.
 This test, called an enzyme assay measures the amount of a-galactosidase enzyme activity in the blood.

 In males this can be done by taking a blood sample which is then tested to check the level of the a-galactosidase enzyme.
 If the level of the enzyme is very low a diagnosis of Fabry disease can be made.
 This test can also be used to confirm the diagnosis of Fabry disease in females, although a laboratory genetic test in which DNA is analysed is a more effective test for confirming the diagnosis in women especially where there is a family history of Fabry disease.

 Prenatal diagnosis is possible by measuring the a-galactosidase activity in tissue or fluid taken from around the foetus.
 This test may be offered to expectant mothers who have Fabry disease.
 Specialist support and advice are available for such testing.